PietsHost/Nextcloud-Installation-Script/README.md

 ```

 **Older Version**<br />
-This script supports the installation of older Nextcloud-Version.<br />
+This script supports the installation of older Nextcloud-Versions.<br />
 Keep in mind, that older version may be vulnerable due to security gaps

 If you want to install v9.0.53 for example, use: